fjames86/cerberus/README.md

 ## 1. Introduction
 Kerberos is the de facto standard method of authentication over a network, notably in Microsoft Windows envrionments.
-If you want to write robust and secure networked services, you need a robust and secure authentication system: Kerberos most likely the thing you need.
+If you want to write robust and secure networked services, you need a robust and secure authentication system: Kerberos is most likely the thing you need.

 The basic principal of Kerberos is there is a trusted central authority which stores credentials (essentially passwords) for each principal (user account).
+This is knowns as the Key Distribution Centre (KDC).
 A client can prove its identity to a server by requesting a message from the KDC which is encrypted with the server's private key.
 Only the server (and the KDC) have the knowledge to decrypt this message.
 The client forwards this message to the server, who decrypts it and examines the contents of the message.
 Inside it will be some proof (e.g. a recent timestamp) that the client is who they say they are.